 When Sentry is not available or when Sentry does not manage the authorization for a resource such file or directory in the source cluster, HDFS uses its internal ACLs to manage resource authorization.

 When Sentry is enabled for the source cluster and you use the hdfs user name to run the HDFS replication policy, HDFS copies the ACLs configured in Sentry for the replicated files and tables to the target cluster.

 When Sentry is enabled and you use a different user name to run the HDFS replication policy, both Sentry ACLs and HDFS internal ACLs are copied which results in incorrect HDFS metadata in the target cluster.
 If the Sentry ACLs are not compatible with HDFS ACLs, the replication job fails.

-To prevent issues with HDFS and Sentry ACLs, complete the following steps:
+To avoid compatibility issues between HDFS and Sentry ACLs for a non-hdfs user, you must complete the following steps: